xiaoyue10131748/cloudmesh-manual/docs-source/source/README-storage-openapi.md

 $ cms set storage='azureblob'
 ```

-`azureblob` can be replaced with the desired service in the above command.
+Note: `azureblob` can be replaced with the desired service in the above command.

 To invoke the server, navigate to the OpenAPI folder in the
 cloudmesh-storage directory and use: